CTQScorer: Combining Multiple Features for In-context Example Selection for Machine Translation: Results and Analysis

-\paragraph{Comparison with Example Similarity Features} We see that CTQ outperforms reranking based on just example similarity features (X-InSrc and X-InTgt) based on LaBSE, COMET-QE and chrF.
-The similarity based features perform better than the example quality features, but combining all features is till beneficial.
+\paragraph{Comparison with Example Similarity Features.} We see that CTQ outperforms reranking based on just example similarity features (X-InSrc and X-InTgt) based on LaBSE, COMET-QE and chrF.
+The similarity-based features perform better than the example quality features, but combining all features is still beneficial.
 We see that chrF brings only marginal benefits or causes regressions over the baseline BM25 method.
-Since chrF is also a lexical metric, it probably does not add much information to what BM25 provides.
+Since chrF is a lexical metric, it probably does not add much information to what BM25 provides.
 We also observe that similarity of the input source to the example target is more important than its similarity to the example source.
 This corroborates the findings of \citet{zhang2023prompting} on a wider set of languages.

-\paragraph{Observations on newly proposed features}
+\paragraph{Observations on newly proposed features.}

-\begin{itemize} \item We observe that COMET-QE is a better example quality metric than LaBSE for example selection.
-Previous work has not compared it as a translation quality metric for example selection.\footnote{\citet{hendy2023good} mention using LaBSE after comparison with COMET, but no results are reported.} \item COMET-QE metrics are better than LaBSE for example similarity too, which has not been explored previously.
-In particular, we find that \textit{CmtQE-InTgt} (matching input source with example target using COMET-QE) is the best-performing feature, and using this feature alone gives a very strong example selection method. \item We find that the perplexity features are useful and perform significantly better than the BM25 baselines in most cases.
-These features in combination with features discussed previously yield better results. \end{itemize}
+\cbullet We observe that COMET-QE is a better example quality metric than LaBSE for example selection.
+Previous work has not compared it as a translation quality metric for example selection.\footnote{\citet{hendy2023good} mention using LaBSE after comparison with COMET, but no results are reported.}

+\cbullet COMET-QE metrics are better than LaBSE for example similarity too, which has not been explored previously.
+In particular, we find that \textit{CmtQE-InTgt} (matching input source with example target using COMET-QE) is the best-performing feature, and using this feature alone gives a very strong example selection method.

+\cbullet We find that the perplexity features are useful and perform significantly better than the BM25 baselines in most cases.
+They complement the features discussed previously.

+\paragraph{Off-target translation.} We also studied if the models generate off-target translations (\ie translation in a language other than the target language).
+We see that CTQ has amongst the lowest off-target translation rates.
+Detailed results are shown in \Cref{sec:appendix_off_target}.